 MARLENA MADURO BARAF is a writer living in New York

-— from my memoir, At the Narrow Waist of the World
+— from At the Narrow Waist of the World